 Catch the sunset over cocktails at the Beach Terrace.
 Down in the Pool Terrace, things take on a sophisticated air, with lounge tunes, day-beds and pitchers of signature cocktails.
 The walk-in wine room has more than 200 fine wines on its list – just the thing to savour with some antipasti from the Lounge.

 The kitchen closes at midnight.
 You can enjoy the Lounge cocktails until 1am.

 Enjoy a selection of the restaurants’ salads, spicy curries and sandwiches on your outdoor sala round the clock.

 Supremely private Pansea Beach, on the sunset side of Phuket, is the breath-snatching setting for Amanpuri.

 Domestic and international flights frequently land at Phuket International Airport, making it Thailand’s second-busiest airport after Bangkok.
-Amanpuri offers free airport transfers for guests staying three nights or more at the resort; otherwise, they're US$75 each way.
-For guests staying in villas they can only book one car per hideaway.
+Amanpuri offers free airport transfers for guests staying three nights or more at the resort; otherwise, they're US$150 each way.
 The 17-kilometre drive takes around 30 minutes.
+Guests staying in villas can only book one car per hideaway; but there is the added bonus of free fast tracked arrival once you arrive at the airport (for two guests per room).

 Navigating Phuket by car is manageable, but for a stress-free island exploration, have Amanpuri arrange a private-car tour.